peterhinch/micropython-async/v3/docs/TUTORIAL.md

 one is running, or to extend the timer to prolong the LED illumination.
 Alternatively a subsequent button press might be required to terminate the illumination.
 The "right" behaviour is application dependent.

+## 7.9 Undocumented uasyncio features

+These may be subject to change.

+A `Task` instance has a `.done()` method that returns `True` if the task has terminated (by running to completion, by throwing an exception or by being cancelled).

+If a task has completed, a `.data` bound variable holds any result which was returned by the task.
+If the task throws an exception or is cancelled `.data` holds the exception (or `CancelledError`).

 ###### [Contents](./TUTORIAL.md#contents)